Documentation on MQL5: Overlaps / Standard Library

 Return Value

-Returns true if the current set and a collection or an array overlap, or false otherwise.
+Returns true if the current sorted set and a collection or an array overlap, or false otherwise.